-Table 5-9 - Action Triggers
+Table 5-8 - Action Triggers

-Times The step control type will be enabled to run for a specific amount of Time time in seconds before moving to the next step or stopping if this is the last step.
+Time The step control type will be enabled to run for a specific amount of time in seconds before moving to the next step or stopping if this is the last step.
 Torque Torque uses torque sensing based on the current/motor information.
 The Torque Constant field in the header of the screen.
-Analog Input - This trigger uses the signal passed through the analog Analog Input (ex. +/- pins (See section 3.1.3) to determine when the trigger matches the Torque Sense V) trigger value.
+Analog Input (ex.
+Torque Sense V) Analog Input - This trigger uses the signal passed through the analog +/- pins (See 3.1.3 Analog Inputs) to determine when the trigger matches the trigger value.
 An example would be using a torque sensor.
-The voltage Torque Serise V) scale is set for you by the factory and is application specific.
+The voltage scale is set for you by the factory and is application specific.
 This option is special order.
-Position (abs) Absolute Position is the exact encoder count needed to match the 1 00111011 (450) Trigger Value.
-Position (inc) Incremental Position is how many encoder counts are needed from the r osition (inc) current position to trigger the next action.
-This monitors a designated pin on the controller connector.
-Active on Digital Input this pin evaluates to True (i.e. Trigger).
-To use this function, configure Digital Iliput the pin to use the Profile Step Stop function.
+Position (abs) Absolute Position is the exact encoder count needed to match the Trigger Value.
+Position (inc) Incremental Position is how many encoder counts are needed from the current position to trigger the next action.
+Digital Input This monitors a designated pin on the controller connector.
+Active on this pin evaluates to True (i.e. Trigger).
+To use this function, configure the pin to use the Profile Step Stop function.
 An example would be to use a limit switch as a trigger.